Connor McDavid: Senior

-McDavid was one of the first six players named to Team Canada for the 2025 debut of the 4 Nations Face-Off, and was later named alternate captain.
-Recording three goals, including the game- and tournament-winning goal in the final matchup against Team USA, and five points in four games, he finished the tournament second in scoring.
-Team Canada's victory marked McDavid's first international gold medal since 2016, and his first in a senior-level "best on best" tournament.
+McDavid was one of the first six players named to Canada's roster for the 4 Nations Face-Off, and was later named alternate captain.
+Recording three goals, including the game- and tournament-winning goal in the final matchup against the United States, and five points in four games, he finished the tournament second in scoring.
+Canada's victory marked McDavid's first international gold medal since 2016, and his first in a senior-level "best on best" tournament.
 For his performance in the event final, he was named Player of the Game.